jer-irl/threadprocs/docs/01-overview.md

 ## Goal

-POSIX has served as a remarkably resilient set of standard interfaces, with the process model and pthreads API widely adopted in many operating systems.
+POSIX has served as a remarkably resilient set of standard interfaces, with the process model and pthreads API widely adopted in many operating systems and in a preponderance of software applications.
 These abstractions have received criticism, but modern C and C++ continue to "lean in" to the programming model.

-In performance-sensitive applications of significant complexity, I posit that the basic pthreads model is not globally optimal, and that there are improvements to be had.
+In performance-sensitive applications of significant complexity, I posit that the basic pthreads model is not globally optimal, and that there are improvements to be explored.
-With this project, I want to explore a possible different approach to developing and deploying these applications.
+With this project, I wanted to explore a possible different approach to developing and deploying these applications.